About Cedar Creek — In Depth

 Frequently Asked Questions

 To register to vote in Cedar Creek, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Bastrop County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
-For local municipal elections in Cedar Creek, contact the Bastrop County Clerk's office for schedules and ballot information.
+For local county and state elections (Cedar Creek is an unincorporated community in Bastrop County and does not hold municipal elections), contact the Bastrop County Clerk's office for schedules and ballot information.

 Those seeking public records in Cedar Creek can turn to the Bastrop County Appraisal District, which maintains property tax assessments and other real estate information for the 78612 ZIP code area.
 The Bastrop County Clerk's Office is another valuable resource, providing access to land records, deeds, and various other property related documents.
 Residents can visit these offices in person or explore their online portals to research the history and details of homes, land parcels, and commercial properties within the Cedar Creek community.